-The Nominal Throughput of the TPC-E benchmark is defined to be 2.00 Transactions-Per-Second-E (tpsE) for every 1000 customer rows in the Configured Customers.
+Nominal Throughput is defined to be 2.00 Transactions-Per-Second-V for every 1000 customer rows in the Configured Customers.

 Non-catastrophic

 The term Non-catastrophic as applied to a single failure is one where processing is not interrupted, but throughput may be degraded and the SUT may no longer be in a durable state until the SUT has recovered from the failure.